hdmf-dev/hdmf/docs/source/extensions.rst

 ------------------------

 The NWB file format supports extending existing data types (See :ref:`extending-nwb` for more details on creating extensions).
-Extensions must be registered with PyNWB to be used for reading and writing of custom neurodata types.
+Extensions must be registered with HDMF to be used for reading and writing of custom neurodata types.

 The following code demonstrates how to load custom namespaces.

 .. code-block:: python

-    from pynwb import load_namespaces
+    from hdmf import load_namespaces
     namespace_path = 'my_namespace.yaml'
     load_namespaces(namespace_path)